MussaCharles/MacDevSetupGuide/README.md

 - Other details on how the app work or alternative ways to install it can be found via the following link : -
     - [App Version](https://github.com/RobotsAndPencils/XcodesApp)
     - [Command Line Version](https://github.com/RobotsAndPencils/xcodes)

+## 3. iterm2
+- [iTerm2](https://iterm2.com/index.html) is a replacement for Terminal and the successor to iTerm.
+It works on Macs with macOS 10.14 or newer. iTerm2 brings the terminal into the modern age with features you never knew you always wanted.

+     ```bash
+     brew install --cask iterm2
+     ```